 - What about safety?
 Construction can be a risky business, especially for amateurs.
 Do you have the knowledge needed to use tools safely?
 Are you physically capable of the work involved?
 Injuries can definitely be expensive, so be honest when assessing your abilities.

-Hiring a professional to build a pergola will likely cost you more out of pocket because you’ll be paying for materials and labor.
+Hiring a pergola contractor to build a pergola will likely cost you more out of pocket because you’ll be paying for materials and labor.
 However, you’re also getting knowledge, experience and skill, and that combination can make hiring a pro a smart value.

 Additional Reading: Build a Pergola